 5

 • \$\begingroup\$ Very helpful, thank you.
 However I was asking more in the direction of "what should i use" and not "how do i use it".
 Considering I have approximately 200-300 trainers this will bulk me up on text files a lot.
-(And give users the ability to edit my textfiles I think) \$\endgroup\$ Apr 14, 2013 at 12:50
+(And give users the ability to edit my textfiles I think) \$\endgroup\$ Commented Apr 14, 2013 at 12:50

 • \$\begingroup\$ Using databases like SQLite is an option.
-By storing data in a database, it'll be stored a bit more efficiently, plus you won't have to deal with all those files. \$\endgroup\$ Apr 14, 2013 at 12:59
+By storing data in a database, it'll be stored a bit more efficiently, plus you won't have to deal with all those files. \$\endgroup\$ Commented Apr 14, 2013 at 12:59

 • \$\begingroup\$ I am still unsure about this.
 Which do you think is better to use?
-Or is this a case of "feel free to use what you want"(which in my case would be textfiles, since I've never worked with SQLite). \$\endgroup\$ Apr 14, 2013 at 13:06
+Or is this a case of "feel free to use what you want"(which in my case would be textfiles, since I've never worked with SQLite). \$\endgroup\$ Commented Apr 14, 2013 at 13:06

 • \$\begingroup\$ It's always a good idea to stretch yourself and see what working with other technologies does for you.
 If you learn how to use databases, you'll be a more effective programmer because you'll have more tools in your toolbox.
-I would recommend using SQLite, though you'll need to pick a Java wrapper to use. \$\endgroup\$ Apr 14, 2013 at 13:20
+I would recommend using SQLite, though you'll need to pick a Java wrapper to use. \$\endgroup\$ Commented Apr 14, 2013 at 13:20

 • \$\begingroup\$ It really depends on what you want to achieve.
 SQLite will allow easier mass editing like "update all creatures which have a Maximum of 50 hp"; while text files are more readable (easier to mod for Players). \$\endgroup\$